mocyber/cyber_reference_wiki/README.md

 ### 3.)
 Anonymous Submission
 If you have something you'd like added but don't want attributed to you, contact one of the maintainers and we'll slide it in without your name attached.

+**NOTE:** New requests will be handled in that order.
+Working PR's will always get posted long before manual changes.

 ## "Development"